Adhiksit2468/PiRo-Piezoelectric-Robot-/README.md

 ## Purpose

-This document presents the engineering principles, governing equations, physical limitations, and analytical calculations underlying PiRo (Piezoelectric Robot).
+This section presents the engineering principles, governing equations, physical limitations, and analytical calculations underlying PiRo (Piezoelectric Robot).

-Unlike the project overview in the README, this document focuses on the mathematical feasibility of piezoelectric energy harvesting for underwater robotic propulsion.
+It focuses on the mathematical feasibility of piezoelectric energy harvesting for underwater robotic propulsion.

-The objective is to investigate whether mechanical deformation induced by underwater flow can be converted into electrical energy, stored within a capacitor bank, and periodically discharged to power a low-power propulsion motor.

 ---